xbeat/Machine-Learning/README.md

 The Importance of Testing in Software Development

 Testing is a crucial aspect of software development that ensures code quality, reliability, and maintainability.
 By writing and executing tests, developers can catch bugs early, validate functionality, and gain confidence in their code.
 Let's explore the benefits of testing through practical examples and real-world scenarios.

+## Enhancing Predictive Performance with Fibonacci Neural Networks and XGBoost

+Introduction to Fibonacci Neural Networks and XGBoost Stacking

+Fibonacci Neural Networks and XGBoost Stacking are advanced techniques in machine learning that can significantly enhance predictive performance.
+This presentation will explore these concepts, their implementation in Python, and how they can be combined to create powerful predictive models.

 ## Efficient Fine-Tuning of Language Models with LoRA and MoRA using Python